 Then the Federal Housing Finance Agency (FHFA), the entity that oversees Fannie Mae and Freddie Mac, determined that the 125% cap was too limiting.
 Many homeowners were still unable to refinance because their values had dropped so dramatically.

 HARP 2.0 was rolled out by the FHFA on March 17, 2012.
-The new enhancement eliminated the loan-to-value cap for fixed rate mortgages.
+The new enhancement eliminated the loan-to-value cap for fixed-rate mortgages.
 With this move, the FHFA hoped to allow millions more American homeowners to refinance.
-The current HARP program has been extended to September 30, 2017.
+The current HARP program has been extended to December 31, 2018.

 Do I Have to Use My Original Lender for a HARP Refinance?

-A lot of rumors have been floating around that President Obama waived refi requirements in 2015, making millions more homeowners eligible.
-While the Obama administration is working toward waiving some requirements, there has been only a few changes to the HARP program since 2012 when HARP 2.0 was rolled out.
-However, here’s one key change that happened recently:
+A lot of rumors have been floating around that President Obama waived refi requirements, making millions more homeowners eligible.
+While the Obama administration is working toward waiving some requirements, there has been only a few changes to the HARP program since 2012.
+However, here’s one key change that happened since then:

 On a HARP loan, there is no maximum loan-to-value set by Fannie Mae or Freddie Mac.
 The exception is that Freddie sets a maximum loan-to-value of 105% when the new loan is an adjustable rate.